ComputeCanada/magic_castle/docs/README.md

 New LDAP users are automatically assigned a home folder on NFS.

-Magic Castle determines if an LDAP user should be member of a Slurm account based on its POSIX groups.
+Magic Castle determines if an LDAP user should be a member of a Slurm account based on its POSIX groups.
 When a user is added to a POSIX group, a daemon tries to match the group name to the following regular expression:
 ```